Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers: Out-of-Sample Performance

-The upper bound stated in Theorem \ref{finite-sample-perf} is thus too conservative.
 We want to measure the out-of-sample performance in terms of the empirical loss, which is typically used in {\em Empirical Risk Minimization (ERM)}, so that we can illustrate the advantage of DRO-MLR compared to ERM.
 By bounding the {\em Rademacher complexity} of the class of loss functions, Theorem \ref{c1} bounds the expected log-loss by the empirical loss plus additional terms that are inversely proportional to $\sqrt{N}$.

 \begin{ass} For any $\bx$: \tcb{$\|\bx\|_s \le R \ \text{almost surely}$, for some scalar $R$.} \end{ass}

 \begin{ass} For any feasible solution $\bB$ to (\ref{lg-relax1}): $ \|\bB'\|_s \le \bar{C}$, \tcb{for some scalar $\bar{C}$.} \end{ass}